microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 > AutoML solves this problem neatly by running these comparisons in the cloud, allowing you to choose the best algorithm for your data.
 Try it [here](https://docs.microsoft.com/learn/modules/automate-model-selection-with-azure-automl/?WT.mc_id=academic-15963-cxa)

-A better way than wildly guessing, however, is to follow the ideas on this downloadable [ML Cheat sheet](https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-cheat-sheet?WT.mc_id=academic-15963-cxa).
+A better way than wildly guessing, however, is to follow the ideas on this downloadable [ML Cheat sheet](https://docs.microsoft.com/azure/machine-learning/algorithm-cheat-sheet?WT.mc_id=academic-15963-cxa).
 Here, we discover that, for our multiclass problem, we have some choices:

 ![cheatsheet for multiclass problems](images/cheatsheet.png)
 > A section of Microsoft's Algorithm Cheat Sheet, detailing multiclass classification options

 ✅ Download this cheat sheet, print it out, and hang it on your wall!

 Given our clean, but minimal dataset, and the fact that we are running training locally via notebooks, neural networks are too heavyweight for this task.
-We do not use a two-class classifier, so that rules out One-vs-All.
-A
-Decision Tree might work, or Logistic Regression for multiclass data.
-The Multiclass Boosted Decision Tree is most suitable for nonparametric tasks, e.g. tasks designed to build rankings, so it is not useful for us.
+We do not use a two-class classifier, so that rules out one-vs-all.
+A decision tree might work, or logistic regression for multiclass data.
+The multiclass boosted decision tree is most suitable for nonparametric tasks, e.g. tasks designed to build rankings, so it is not useful for us.

-We can focus on Decision Trees and Logistic Regression.

-Let's focus on Logistic Regression for our first training trial since you recently learned about it in a previous lesson.
+We can focus on decision trees and logistic regression for our first training trial since you recently learned about the latter in a previous lesson.
 ## Train your model

-Let's train that model.
+Let's train a model.
 Split your data into training and testing groups:

 ```python
 X_train, X_test, y_train, y_test = train_test_split(cuisines_feature_df, cuisines_label_df, test_size=0.3)